2005 photo essays

 The official guide to the pavilion tells us that the exhibition "aims to concentrate on the 5,000 years of Chinese civilization and the evolution of the modern city, displaying the harmonious relationship between ancient tradition and modern development".
 The pavilion is very spaciously designed, and a visit doesn't necessarily require a lot of time.

 Even though the Chinese pavilion has been titled the "Worst Use of Space" by Japanzine Online Expo Mid-term report, I find the colors and textures inside the pavilion quite enjoyable.
 Also, the money that wasn't used on expensive movies or other presentations was obviously spent in creating beautiful information brochures - no, it's actually proper books.
-I received two of them for free, one about the Chinese pavilion and China in general, the other one titled "A Day of the Chinese", a photo collection from different towns and provinces, spanning one typical day from morning until nighttime - amazingly beautiful shots, I'm telling you.
+I received two of them for free, one about the Chinese pavilion and China in general, the other one titled "A Day of the Chinese", a photo collection from different towns and provinces, spanning one typical day from morning until nighttime - amazing.

 The next official World Exposition is the 2008 Zaragoza Expo, but the Aichi Prefecture Government will hand over the Bureau of Internation Expositions (BIE) flag to the Shanghai Municipal Government officially on 25th September 2005, the closing day of the Shanghai week of the Chinese pavilion and the Aichi Expo.